DeadlyDragon131/PyTorch_Gambit/README.md

    - Once trained, the engine can take a board position as input and output move probabilities.
    - The move with the highest probability (or a top-N choice) is selected.
    - Unlike traditional rule-based engines, PyTorch_Gambit plays by imitating strategies it has learned.
+## Performance and Conclusion

+### Performance
+The current model trained on the Lichess database plays at an estimated level of around **~1300 Elo** in the opening and middlegame.
+It shows good accuracy in imitating strong player moves but struggles in deeper tactical positions and longer games.

+### Conclusion
+PyTorch_Gambit demonstrates that a supervised CNN trained on millions of expert moves can learn to play chess in a **human-like style** without any rule-based programming.
+While not competitive with top engines, it proves that move prediction from data alone can reach a strong club-level strength.

+### Possible Improvements
+- Add a lightweight **search mechanism** (1–2 ply lookahead) to reduce tactical mistakes.
+- Train on **larger and higher-quality datasets** to improve accuracy.
+- Integrate a simple **blunder detection filter** to avoid major mistakes.